LovelyZeeiam/CraftGame/README.md

 5. Spend my spring holiday in the game~
 6. Implementation of Unity UI `Canvas Scaler` with three mode: `Constant pixel size`, `Scale with screen size`, `Constant physical size`

+The game is going through a large-scale rewrite, which, therefore, cannot be run currently.

 ****